-We will have midterm and final exams, and both will be virtual in-class exams.
-Both exams are open-book and open-notes.
+We will have midterm exam, which will be take-home.
+We will have an in-class final examination on Friday, December 11 at 1:00pm.
+Final exam is open-book and open-notes.
 For final exam, you must join virtual classroom via WebEx and turn on your camera so that the instructor can see you during the exam.

-- Midterm : Wednesday, October 28. - Final: 3:30-5:30pm Monday, December 14.
+- Midterm Due: 4:00pm Wednesday, October 28.
+Will be posted: Monday, October 26 (tentative). - Final: 1:00-3:00pm Friday, December 11.